liuyinz/mini-echo.el/README.md

 - `:update`: sexp, which runs when `:hook` or `:advice` is triggered.
 - `:update-hook`: list of hooks which run `:update` after it called, e.g. update "vcs" status after run `find-file-hook`
 - `:update-advice`: alist of (symbol . how) which runs `:update` after it called, e.g. update "vcs" status after run `vc-refresh-state`
-- `:setup`: plist, which runs when the segment is activated or deactivated , e.g. load library `keycast` when activate `keycast` segment.
+- `:setup`: sexp, which runs when the segment is first activated , e.g. load library `keycast` when activate `keycast` segment.

 ```elisp
 (mini-echo-define-segment "vcs"